Connect with us

 The reality of this industry is that there is far more talent out there than opportunity, so it takes more than having talent to stand a good chance of building a viable fan base.
 I’m personally looking for artists to work with who also have a solid work ethic and demonstrated self-promotional abilities in place before I personally am going to be able to spend much of my time on their behalf.

-Each year the names of the actual judges who pick the nominees and winner of a category are not made available to anyone until the final votes are in, but here is a list of the members of the music advisory committee for Rap Recording of the Year for 2019:
+Each year the names of the actual judges who pick the nominees and winner of a category are not made available to anyone until the final votes are in.

-Ask yourself, even if you don’t get nominated wouldn’t you like to know that those people are spending some of their time listening to your music and thinking of you as an artist who handles their business?
+Ask yourself, even if you don’t get nominated wouldn’t you like to know that people in various roles within the music industry are spending some of their time listening to your music and thinking of you as an artist who handles their business?
 Most of them could probably aide in the development of your career in some manner that you could benefit from if they’re feeling your music, so why not maximize the chances of that happening by submitting?
 Also don’t forget about the 10 judges for the category who are chosen as a result of their background of working in the genre in similar capacities – as DJs, media, label reps, promoters, booking agents, managers, etc.

-Bottom line here, if you have worked on a project that was released within the eligibility period (September 1, 2017 to November 9, 2018), you have everything to gain by submitting.
+Bottom line here, if you have worked on a project that was released within the eligibility period (September 1, 2023, to November 1, 2024), you have everything to gain by submitting.
 Don’t sleep!
-For more info on the JUNO Awards visit, JUNOawards.ca.
+For more info on the 2025 JUNO Awards visit, JUNOAwards.ca, and to submit, visit JUNOSubmissions.ca.

 The many reasons why artists should submit their music for awards